Wisconsin Voter Project

 Two additions to how counties must post returns on election night:

-• All returns posted by ward or reporting unit within 2 hours of receiving them
+• All returns posted by ward or reporting unit on a county internet site within 2 hours of receiving them

-• Where electronic voting equipment produces digital ballot images, those images must be posted within 24 hours of polls closing
+• If electronic voting equipment produces digital ballot images, those images must also be posted on the same site within 24 hours of polls closing

 • Current law requires posting returns — but not the images that generated them

-What this means for you Where machines count votes, the actual digital ballot images — the record of what was counted — would become public within a day.
+What this means for you Where machines are used to count votes, the actual digital ballot images — the record of what was counted — would become public within a day.
 You could see the ballots, not just the totals.

 03